 Chip start-up PA Semi has taken another semi-prominent scalp by revealing that NEC's storage division will use its processors.

 In this, the third and final installment in our series looking at a trio of potential, new mobile development platforms, I'm going to focus on what I view as the real dark horse in this race: the iPhone.
+Why is the iPhone a dark horse?
+Because, at the time of writing, for a device with so much potential and "cool" about it relatively little is known about what can be done with platform from a development perspective.

 Critics have renewed their offensive on a federal law mandating changes to state-issued drivers licenses after the US Department of Homeland Security on Friday issued final rules implementing the controversial measure.

 Microsoft is throwing developers working with mixed PC and Mac environments a curveball with the long-awaited release of Office for Macintosh 2008.
+Microsoft has pressed ahead with delivering a suite that drops support for Visual Basic for Applications (VBA), overcoming long-running concerns among the grassroots.

 EMC will be the first major storage vendor to add solid-state drives for its high-end gear.
 The company said it will offer flash-based memory from STEC in its Symmetrix DMX-4 systems by the end of March.